 People love to eat fish sandwiches when they are at the North Sea.
 They don’t realise that with every snack they eat, they are eating away the lunch of a small fisherman in Africa or Southeast Asia.

-You produce organic fish, but for one kilo of salmon you have to buy 4 kilos of small fish that was probably caught beforehand on the very cutter you wanted to leave behind forever.
-You also pump a lot of medicines and fertilisers into the water.
-You find it unbelievable that the farm still gets an organic seal.
+You produce organic fish, but for 1 kilo of salmon you have to buy 4 kilos of small fish that were probably caught beforehand on the very cutterKutter you left behind.
+You also pump a lot of medicines and fertiliserspower food to make plants grow faster (Düngemittel) into the water.
+You find it unbelievable that the farm still gets an organic seallogo used to confirm the quality of products (Siegel).

 The fish roll costs more than twice as much as before, but at last you are sure that you are not harming the environment or other people with this fish.

 The owners of the fishing boats don’t care.
 Some wave papers in your face to prove that they are allowed to fish here.
-Others don’t bother at all, but leave without a word after they’ve reeled in their catch.
+Others don’t bother at all, but leave without a word after they’ve reeled incollected their catch.

 You don’t stand a chance against them.